 Fraud occurs when a person or corporation knowingly misrepresents a fact to another for the purpose of gaining something of value.
 A fraud charge can arise in many areas: Health care, banking, mortgage lending, insurance, taxes and securities, just to name a few.
 Contact our Roanoke fraud lawyer today.

 You can be accused of fraud for allegedly doing something as simple as putting incorrect information on a form or for doing something as complex as creating a sophisticated investment system.
 Whether there is substantial evidence that you (or your company) acted with intent to deceive typically emerges as the key issue.

 No matter what type of fraud you have been charged with, and regardless of whether you have been accused of violating state or federal law, you must take the charge seriously.
 Your assets, your career and your freedom are in jeopardy.
-You will need an experienced Virginia fraud crimes defense lawyer at your side.
+You will need an experienced Roanoke, Virginia criminal defense lawyer at your side.